InvisibleEconomy/StartHere/README.md

 2. The [environment](https://invisibleeconomy.github.io/StartHere/Environment) shapes the actions that arise.

-3. The process affects the outcome.
+3. The [process](https://invisibleeconomy.github.io/StartHere/Process) affects the outcome.

-4. What you focus on expands.